 $ ttnctl devices export-all --frequency-plan-id EU_863_870 > all-devices.json

 NOTE: In the command above we used the

 EU_863_870frequency plan.
 You will need to change this to the frequency plan corresponding to your region.
-You can find a list of supported frequency plan IDs in the lorawan-frequency-plans Github repository.
+See Frequency Plans for a list of supported Frequency Plans and their respective IDs.

 Disable Exported End Devices on V2